sudheerj/reactjs-interview-questions/README.md

 **[⬆ Back to Top](#table-of-contents)**

-129. ### What are Redux selectors and why to use them?
+129. ### What are Redux selectors and why use them?

      _Selectors_ are functions that take Redux state as an argument and return some data to pass to the component.